 "Cyber-bullying" includes, but is not limited to the following misuses of technology: harassing, teasing, intimidating, threatening, or terrorizing another person by sending or posting inappropriate and hurtful e-mail messages, instant messages, text messages, digital pictures or images, or Web site postings, including blogs through the District's computer network and the Internet, whether accessed on campus or off campus, during or after schools hours.
-In the situation that cyber-bullying originated from a non-school computer, but brought to the attention of school officials, any disciplinary actions shall be based on whether the conduct is determined to be disruptive of the educational environment or a detriment to students and staff.
-Administration may, in its discretion, contact law enforcement or other appropriate authorities.
+In the situation that cyber-bullying originated from a non-school computer, but brought to the attention of school officials, any disciplinary actions shall be based on whether the conduct is determined to be disciplinary actions shall be based on whether the conduct is determined to be Administration may, in its discretion, contact law enforcement or other appropriate authorities.